Military Spouse: Magazine development

 Maxwell is the Co-Founder and Creative Officer of Military Spouse magazine.
 Shortly after September 11, 2001, Maxwell, with no prior industry experience, founded the nation's only print publication for the over 1.1 million military spouses worldwide.
 In the first six months, Maxwell developed distribution and advertising to launch the premiere issue in September, 2004.
 The magazine revolutionized how military spouses are perceived in the national public eye and how they are treated by government offices and members of Congress.
 After the development of the Military Spouse Friendly Employers program by Military Spouse magazine, hiring military spouses became a popular, corporate trend.
 The magazine covers light-hearted material as well as controversial topics and hard-hitting news features.

 In 2007, Military Spouse magazine was acquired by the veteran-owned Victory Media, Inc., based out of Pittsburgh, Pennsylvania, as part of the publisher's military niche market magazine lineup.
-The magazine has interviewed notable people such as Alma Powell, Senator John McCain, Toby Keith, Carrie Underwood, Catherine Bell, numerous other members of Congress, Department of Defense leadership, Gary Sinise, First Lady Michelle Obama, Dr. Jill Biden, former First Lady Laura Bush, and military charity founders.
+The magazine has interviewed notable people such as Alma Powell, Senator John McCain, Toby Keith, Carrie Underwood, Catherine Bell, numerous other members of Congress, Department of Defense leadership, Gary Sinise, First Lady Michelle Obama, Jill Biden, former First Lady Laura Bush, and military charity founders.